Home // Policy // Policy Priorities

-Animal welfare is a top priority for farmers and ranchers.
-The welfare of the animals we care for is something the industry strives to do well and improve.
-CFB will continue to address issues related to animal welfare protecting the animals as well as the livelihoods of those who care for them.
+Animal welfare is an important aspect of any livestock operation, and remains a priority to CFB members .
+CFB will continue to engage on issues related to animal welfare, protecting the animals as well as the livelihoods of those who care for them.